Swantje Michaelsen

 Swantje Henrike Michaelsen (born 4 October 1979) is a German politician of the Alliance 90/The Greens party who has been serving as a member of the Bundestag since the 2021 German federal election.

 Political career

-In the 2017 German federal election, Michaelsen ran for election in the constituency of Stadt Hannover I.
+In the 2017 German federal election, Michaelsen ran for election in the constituency of Stadt Hannover I. In 2021, she was elected, in 2025 reelected.

 In parliament, Michaelsen serves on the Committee on Transport and the Committee on Petitions.
-She is her parliamentary group’s rapporteur on cycling.
+She is her parliamentary group’s rapporteur on transportation.